Project-Counter/cop5/source/09-audit/01-the-audit-process.rst

 * The dated logo MUST link to the content provider’s entry on the COUNTER website.
 * Failure to complete a successful audit by the due date may result in COUNTER removing that content provider from the list of compliant content providers on the COUNTER website.

-Note that COUNTER has provided a COUNTER Report Validation Tool to allow content providers and auditors to quickly perform compliance checks related to format.
-It is highly RECOMMENDED for content providers to use this tool to check their reports and COUNTER_SUSHI API implementation before they begin the audit.